watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

+# This is a repo made specifically to help NYU Shanghai DRL group students to set up hpc environments.

+To set up mujoco environment on the hpc cluster, simply follow the instructions here.
+The procedure here is also very useful for setting up mujoco on your personal machine.
+This guide has been tested extensively on our hpc (centOS), ubuntu, and mac, and a few windows.
+(Still lacking windows support)

+To submit a job on hpc, check out sample_hpc_script.sh

 # Instructions to set up mujoco and torch on your hpc
 This is a guide on setting up mujoco environments for hpc (can also use for set up on personal ubuntu machines, just ignore the hpc related things.)